RyanMarcus/dirty-json/README.md

 This is still under *heavy development*.
 Most notably, I need to make a lot of the internals of the parser asynchronous.

+You can play around with a demo here: [http://rmarcus.info/dirty-json/](http://rmarcus.info/dirty-json)

 Turn this:

     [5, .5, 'single quotes', "quotes in "quotes" in quotes"]